openHPI/bounced_emails/README.md

 handles messages accordingly.

 ## How it works
-- The undeliverable emails are forwarded from the HPI mailservers to the postfix mailserver on our router (`router-{a,b}.oob.xopic.de`).
+- The undeliverable emails (bounced emails) are forwarded from the HPI mailservers to the postfix mailserver on our router (`router-{a,b}.oob.xopic.de`).
 - The mailserver is configured to send the bounced emails to an amqp message queue running on the __Bounced Email Service__.